gregphillips03/dsci401/README.md

 > Again, it's good to go back and really think about the question we're asking.
 This helps us to determine what error metrics we should really be focused on.

-+ Here, a good question to ask is, <i>When a record is attributed to an AECOM Employee, how often does my classifier correctly predict that?</i>.
-This is the <b>recall</b> error metric, or <i>the fraction of relevant instances that have been retrieved over the total amount of relevant instances</i>.
++ Here, a good question to ask is,

+> When a record is attributed to an AECOM Employee, how often does my classifier correctly predict that?.

++ This is the <b>recall</b> error metric, or <i>the fraction of relevant instances that have been retrieved over the total amount of relevant instances</i>.
 In other words, are we saying the record is associated with an AECOM Employee when it actually is.

 Algorithm | Total Relevant Instances | Relevant Instances | Recall Score
 --- | ---: | ---: | ---: